Ouranosinc/Magpie/docs/permissions.rst

     - `Permissions Representation`_
     - |perm_example_type|_

-More specifically, following distinctions can be observed between different kind of :term:`Permission` used by `Magpie`:
+More specifically, following distinctions and terminology can be observed between different kind of :term:`Permission` employed by `Magpie`:

 .. _`allowed permissions`: